 Talking with Your Parent, Spouse or Significant Other

 While what you’re doing is a good thing, your significant other or parent may not receive the news so well depending on how well-versed they are on addiction in general.
 For this reason, relaying the objective facts of the matter rather than getting into a debate offers the best way to proceed when having the talk.

 Emphasizing your need for treatment help in light of addiction’s negative effects in your life should remain the focus of the discussion.

 Age-Appropriate “Talks” with the Kids

-While it can be just as easy not to tell the kids, according to the Journal of Addiction & Health, a child’s sense of self esteem and safety often suffers in the presence of addiction’s harmful effects.
+While it can be just as easy not to tell the kids.
+A child’s sense of self esteem and safety often suffers in the presence of addiction’s harmful effects.
 Having the talk may well clear up any emotional confusion kids have experienced along the way.
 For these reasons, it’s important to talk with teenagers and young children in such a way that they can understand what you’ve been going through and the need for seeking treatment help.